 DRY is all about code factorization

-This article is the first in a series dedicated to good design practices.
+This article is the first in a series dedicated to good object-oriented design practices.
 It addresses the DRY principle, which translates to “Don’t Repeat Yourself”.
 Even though the examples provided here are written in Java, the DRY principle is common to all programming languages.

 Quick definition